Skip to Content Skip to Lesson Navigation

 If Your Credit Scores Fall Short

-So what happens if you don’t meet a lender’s credit score cutoff?
-Some lenders may simply send you packing if you fail to meet their credit score requirement.
+So, what happens if you don’t meet a lender’s credit score cutoff?
+While some lenders may allow for compensating factors, others might simply send you packing if you fail to meet their credit score requirements.
 Veterans United takes a different approach.

 If we're not able to prequalify borrowers, they have the opportunity to work with the credit experts in our Lighthouse Program®.